Tsuiki is a metal working technique that is derived

 Placed and set inside carved out holes of an artisan's wooden sitting block, toriguchi are essential tools in the shaping and texturing of our copperware.

-The name toriguchi (tori 鳥 bird, kuchi 口 mouth) comes from the resemblance to a birds beak.
+The name toriguchi (tori 鳥 bird, kuchi 口 mouth) comes from the resemblance to a bird's beak.

 The hundreds of toriguchi lining the walls are maintained and occasionally even reshaped by the artisans themselves.